People do what they know.

 Today, social media is becoming a mainstay in hospital marketing strategies as HCPs and patients use it to stay connected and find information.

-Case and point: 60% of people who use social media trust posts by their doctors and 67% of doctors use social media for professional use.6
+Case and point: Nearly 60M people are turning to influencers on platforms like Instagram, Facebook, and TikTok for healthcare information.
+Meanwhile, 67% of doctors use social media for professional use.6

 Millennials and Gen Z.

 Whether it’s more established players, like Facebook or Twitter, or relative newcomers like Snapchat and TikTok, these younger generations trust social and won’t steer clear of it for their healthcare needs just because it’s not “traditional.”